gahan-corporation/wyatt/doc/source/_sources/reference/cmdline.rst.txt

 .. option:: --email-from <address>

-    Email address used as <FROM> when Odoo needs to send mails
+    Email address used as <FROM> when Gerp needs to send mails

 .. option:: --smtp <server>